arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

   Tree  Tree
 ```

-This node contains as many leaves as the leaves in the the
+This node contains as many leaves as the leaves in the right branch
-right branch tree, *plus* the leaves of the left branch tree.
+tree, *plus* the leaves of the left branch tree.
+Literally translating
-Literally translating this sentence, we get to:
+this sentence gets to:

 ```fsharp
 let rec numberOfLeaves tree =